-We entered into a loan agreement, effective December 31, 2013, with Silicon Valley Bank to provide us with the Credit Facility, which matures on December 31, 2016 and bears interest at a per annum rate equal to the greater of (i) the prime rate plus 4.75% or (ii) 8.0% on amounts drawn.
-As of September 30, 2016, we had no borrowings under the Credit Facility.
-Refer to "Note 9 - Long-Term Liabilities" to our condensed consolidated financial statements as of September 30, 2016 for a detailed discussion of the Credit Facility.
+We entered into a loan agreement, effective December 31, 2013, with Silicon Valley Bank to provide us with the Credit Facility, which expired on December 31, 2016 in accordance with its terms.
+The Credit Facility bore interest at a per annum rate equal to the greater of (i) the prime rate plus 4.75% or (ii) 8.0% on amounts drawn..
+Refer to "Note 9 - Long-Term Liabilities" to our consolidated financial statements as of December 31, 2016 for a detailed discussion of the Credit Facility.